vivalamovie/liquidsky-origin-fix/README.md

 # liquidsky-origin-fix
-Working on a fix for blocked access after automatic Origin updates on LiquidSky Cloud Gaming PCs
+Working on a fix for blocked access after installing or using automatic updates with Origin on LiquidSky Cloud Gaming PCs

 __Test #1 - failed__